xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 But besides of running out of patience, pretty much the only thing you can mess up here is getting the diode direction wrong.

+### Connecting to the MCU
+Instead of soldering directly to the MCU, it is recommened to use a connector instead, such as these [DuPont connector](https://www.mattmillman.com/info/crimpconnectors/dupont-and-dupont-connectors/).
+In case of MCU failure, you can easily unplug the bad MCU instead of having to desolder it.

 ## Flashing
-Depending on if you go wired or wireless you would either want ZMK for wireless or QMK for the wired versions.
-Since mine is wired I can only speak about QMK.
+Before installing the MCU it is best to flash the MCU first.
+If it does not flash, you most likey have a broken MCU and you can throw it away.

-If you use Linux the setup process is very smooth if you are familiar with git and the CLI you should not face any major difficulties.
+Mine is wired therfor it runs QMK.
+If you use Linux the setup process for QMK is very smooth if you are familiar with:

-## What can you expect
-Spending a hefty amount of time with soldering.
-It Probably took me somewhere between 10-15h cutting the wires, stripping, bending and realigning them.
-When compared to my Ferris Sweep is which took me around 2h to get from bare bone PCB to finished and functioning keyboard is quite hefty.
-Other then the time consumption it is not difficult at all to put it together.
-If you stick to the wire diagrams pointed out in the build guides and you make sure to align the diodes correctly there is not really anything you could do wrong.
+1. **Git**
+2. **GitHub**
+2. **Linux CLI**

+In that case following the [QMK docs](https://docs.qmk.fm/newbs), to setup your environment, should not pose a major chanlange for you.
+Just do not forget to create the necesary udef rule, otherwise you will not be able to flash your device.

-# Takeaway and thing I would do different
+# Takeaway and thing I would do Different
 The Dactyl Manuform is a very nice keybard to type on, do to the features pointed out in the beginning of this article.
-I also thing it is worth the hassle to go through if you seek a superior typing experience.
+I also thing it is worth the hassle (the build took me around 20h) to go through if what you seek is a superior typing experience.
 But there are a few things I would do differently if I were to build another Dactyl Manuform:

 1. Rearranging the thumb cluster
 2. Making the switches hot swappable by using such [single PCBs](https://github.com/JKing-B16/keyboard-pcbs/tree/master/amoeba-king).